Your Title

 GEMS FROM A

-Azurite is a beautiful copper-based blue mineral that is often used in jewelry.
+AZURITEAzurite is a beautiful copper-based blue mineral that is often used in jewelry.
 The color ranges from very deep blue to pale blue.
 Azurite has also been used as a dye for paints and luxury fabrics.
 Azurite is hydrated copper carbonate; its chemical formula is Cu3(CO3)2(OH)2.
 Malachite (another copper-based mineral) and azurite are often found together.
 Azurite has a hardness of 3.5 to 4 (relatively soft) and a specific gravity of 3.7 to 3.9.
 Azurite is found in massive monoclinic crystals in Australia the southwestern USA, France, Mexico, Morocco, Nambia, Zaire, and Europe.
-Azurite is sometimes coated with a colorless wax or impregnated with plastic in order to enhance the color and increase the hardness.
+Azurite is sometimes coated with a colorless wax or impregnated...

 Sunday, February 13, 2011